 This lens has a lot of character.
 There is quite a bit of ghosting and flaring that can sort of bloom out.

-Bokeh is really pretty even for an f2.4 lens and I actually really like the classic rendering and pop and much prefer it overall to my Industar 50 or any of my Helios lenses.
-However, you can find those lenses for under $100 so it’s not exactly a great comparison.
+Bokeh is pretty, even for an f2.4 lens.
+I actually like the classic rendering and pop and prefer it to my Industar 50 or any of my Helios lenses.

 Bokeh

-Wide open bokeh is very smooth and rich, with a nice smooth transition between what’s in focus and what’s out of focus.
+Wide-open bokeh is very smooth and rich, with a smooth transition between what’s in focus and what’s out of focus.

 Color Rendering

 The color and contrast are very good.
-I’ve been shooting mostly with Sony for this review and I’m finding I don’t have to add contrast to get the images to look nice and the colors always look good.
-I usually shift around the colors a little to give them more style using Mastin Labs or VSCO, but if you’re shooting Provia with Fujifilm or classic chrome as JPG, you really won’t have to do much.
+I’ve been shooting mostly with Sony for this review, and I’m finding I don’t have to add contrast to get the images to look nice; the colors always look good.
+I usually slightly shift around the colors to give them more style using Mastin Labs or VSCO, but if you’re shooting Provia with Fujifilm or classic chrome as JPG, you won’t have to do much.

-There are no strange color ring patterns or any noticeable tonal or color shifts throughout the lens when shooting solid colors.
+When shooting solid colors, there are no strange color ring patterns or noticeable tonal or color shifts throughout the lens.

 Straight Out Of Camera